jack-zheng/hexo/source/_posts/Design-pattern-composite.md

 title: 组合模式
 date: 2021-04-19 19:00:00
 categories:
-- HFDP
 - 设计模式
 tags:
-- composite pattern
-- 组合模式
+- Design Pattern
 ---

 > **The Composite Pattern** allows you to compose objects into tree structures to represent part-whole hierarchies.
 Composite lets clients treat individual objects and compositions of objects uniformly.